-Name of Student , ,
+Name of Student

 School Grade

 Teacher

 Do sage

 Date Started

 Time of day medication

+I hereby give my permis ssion for to take the

-bility to furnish this m ployee who administers parental written reques tions from the physicial ission for that any school em- edication pursuant to with written instruc- r damages as a result
+bility to furnish this me ployee who administers parental written request tions from the physician edication.
+I further understand that it is my responsi- edication.
+I further understand that any school em- any drug or nonprescription medication pursuant to to my student in accordance with written instruc- tor dentist shall not be liable for damages as a result in reaction suffered by the student because of admin-

-Date 1
+Date Signature of Parent or Guardian